Keller–Segel system: Applications

 It has also served as a prototype model in applied mathematics, illustrating how nonlinear PDEs can capture pattern formation, blow-up phenomena, and self-organization.

 Mathematical properties

 A major research focus concerns the global existence and blow-up of solutions.
 In two dimensions, the system exhibits a critical mass phenomenon: below a certain threshold of initial cell density, solutions remain globally bounded, while above it, solutions may blow up in finite time, modeling cell aggregation into singular clusters.

+Extensions of the Keller–Segel model have been developed to study the formation and prevention of finite-time blow-up phenomena.
+These include models with nonlinear diffusion, cross-diffusion, volume-filling effects, logistic terms, and nonlocal reaction mechanisms, for which global existence or boundedness can be obtained under suitable conditions.
+Fractional and nonlocal versions of the model have also been studied in connection with anomalous diffusion and aggregation..
+Tempered-fractional Keller–Segel systems have also been studied, with analytical results indicating long-term extinction under the corresponding tempered dynamics.
+This long-term extinction can be interpreted as the eventual loss of the chemotactic cell population when tempering limits long-range movement and reduces persistent population density.

+Experimental applications

+The Keller-Segel equations have been used to describe chemotaxis of bacterial populations.
+To accurately describe experimental data, generalizations or modifications are often required, such as explicitly accounting for the chemotaxis log-sensing (Weber's law) capabilities within a finite dynamic range, non-linear signal production and decay, and hydrodynamic effects at high cell density.